About Cloud Cauldron

 • Cloud migration and adoption.

-• Enterprise DevSecOps and continuous integration and delivery.
+• Enterprise DevSecOps and Security-By-Design.

 • Observability (logging, metrics, events, tooling, etc).